 Over the last 13 years, childhood abuse victims in New York rallied to pass stronger laws that would allow people to sue churches, schools and other organizations for abuse that occurred decades ago.
-The calls were met with strong pushback from the Catholic Church and insurance companies, among others, but in January 2019, the Child Victims Act was passed.
+The calls were met with strong pushback from the Catholic Church and insurance companies, among others, but in early 2019, the Child Victims Act was passed.

 The law will extend the statute of limitations – that is, the amount of time someone has to sue following an accident or event – for childhood abuse victims.
 This means that those who were previously time-barred from suing have a new opportunity to take action.
 Under the Act, New York childhood abuse victims have until the age of 55 to take action against their abusers and the organizations that were once responsible for their safety.

 Further, the Act is allowing anyone – including those over the age of 55 – one year to file lawsuits if they were sexually abused as minors.